- Research article

 The authors declare that they have no competing interests.

 The work of HFE, FA, TRS, IS and AB (designing the study, analyzing data and writing/revising the paper) was supported by the Swedish Research Council (Nos.
 2012–5041, 2013–8717, 2015–02830, 2016–01590), The Swedish Research Council for Health, Working Life and Welfare (2013–1202, AGECAP 2013–2300, 2013–2496, 2013–0475, 2016–07097, 2018–00471), The Swedish state under the agreement between the Swedish government and the county councils, the ALF-agreement (ALF 716681), Konung Gustaf V:s och Drottning Victorias Frimurarestiftelse, Swedish Alzheimer Foundation, Hjärnfonden, Eivind och Elsa K:son Sylvans stiftelse, Stiftelsen Söderström-Königska Sjukhemmet, Stiftelsen för Gamla Tjänarinnor, Handlanden Hjalmar Svenssons Forskningsfond, Stiftelsen Professor Bror Gadelius Minnesfond, Systembolagets alkoholforskningsråd, Stiftelsen Systrarna Greta Johanssons och Brita Anderssons minnesfond, Fredrik och Ingrid Thurings stiftelse, Gun och Bertil Stohnes stiftelse.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+Open access funding provided by University of Gothenburg.

 Each author of this manuscript made a substantial contribution to this work in agreement with the criteria for authorship as noted in the editorial policy statement of BMC Geriatrics.
 HFE, AB and IS conceived and designed the study, and drafted the original paper.
 AB performed the statistical analyses.
 TRS and FA contributed to revising the paper and provided further contributions and suggestions.
 All authors read and approved the final version.